jamiebull1/geomeppy/docs/source/Start here.rst

     (venv)$ python3

 From now on, we're working in the Python interpreter, indicated by the ``>>>`` prompt.

+Be aware that this tutorial is written for the Mac and for EnergyPlus 8.8.0.

+If you are on Windows or Linux machine or have a different version of EnergyPlus installed, you'll need to replace the path to the EnergyPlus installation folder with the appropriate path.

+For example, on Windows, this is usually ``C:/EnergyPlusV8-8-0``, and on Linux, ``/usr/local/EnergyPlus-8-8-0``.

     >>> from geomeppy import IDF
     >>> idf = IDF('/Applications/EnergyPlus-8-8-0/ExampleFiles/Minimal.idf')